uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * **Presentation:** Presentation within time, shows excellent teamwork, promotes the application, uses the live application to show functionality.
     * **Video**: Video is well presented and not boring, less than 2 minutes.
 It is fun promotes your project.
 Makes people want to try your app out.
 Posted to the discussion forum thread to share it with everyone in the class.
     * Web Service Coordination: Team's node coordinates with **two** other team's nodes successfully.
 All user stories that could involve two nodes work node-to-node with **two** other teams nodes.
     * Inter-Team Coordination: Significant progress in getting node coordinating with **three** other teams nodes.
-(Four includes the two teams above.)
+(Three includes the two teams above.)
     * Addressing Feedback: TA's suggestions were implemented, TA approves of implementation set.
     * User Stories UI: All the user stories are usable using the UI.
     * User Stories API: All the user stories with a relevant API are usable using the API.
 Adheres to the specification.